-9. Ask better questions
+9. Ask better questions to engage students

 - Make them open-ended.
 Asking good, open-ended questions which need more than a simple yes/no answer is difficult, but planning a few out to nudge discussion is well worth your time.

 - Ask legitimate questions.
-Don’t ask a question where you’re fishing for a specific answer and expect discussion to flow, students will simply look for the simple answer.
+Don’t ask a question where you’re fishing for a specific answer and expect the discussion to flow, students will simply look for the simple answer.
 Focus on questions where you’re genuinely interested in your student’s takes and give them the freedom to challenge opinions.